javierdejuan/backtracking-Tutorial/optimal path in a maze/README.md

 ```
+This time, our lookup table must work in a different way.
+When a solution is found, we need to backtrack until a new feasable movement is found.
+So, we need to restore last decisions until a new branch of the tree is found.
+Unfortunatly, we will recompute sub-solutions, but this is the price we need to pay to get to the optimal solution.
+The backrracking xbprocess is shown in the following sequence:

 ## Heuristic Prune

 An optimization to previous pseudo-code can be done.
-Notice when a partial solution yields a cost (number of steps) higher than our actual optimal solution, we no can break its calculation.
+Notice when a partial solution yields a cost (number of steps) higher than our actual optimal solution, we can stop its calculation process.
 This can be done inserting this piece of code before spawing the combination tree again:

 ``` C